pkimpel/retro-220/software/BALGOL/README.txt

         Assembler from the .card file.
 See BALGOL-Build-Notes.txt for how this is used.

+    -Object-Store.card
+        Loadable band-6 object deck run under the emulator to load the BALGOL-Generator-Object.tape image from to memory and then branch to the Generator's object store routine at address 0001.
+        See BALGOL-Build-Notes.txt for details.

     -PoolSet.js
         JSON text file containing literal-pool pre-load values for use by the GEN-Assembler in assembling the Generator.
 Pre-loading the literal pool assures that the same addresses will be assigned by the assembler to literal values and strings as were originally present in the transcribed .bacg file.

+    -SPO-Output.txt
+        Sample SPO output from the Generator run that builds the standard library and initial Compiler tape.

 BALGOL-Main/
     Main program for the BAC-220 compiler.
 This performs the basic one-